Palmer Luckey: Oculus VR

-John Carmack of id Software, a game developer famous for his work on the Doom and Quake video game series, requested a prototype headset from Luckey, who lent it to Carmack free of charge.
+John Carmack of id Software requested a prototype headset from Luckey, who lent it to Carmack free of charge.
 Carmack used it to demonstrate id Software's Doom 3: BFG Edition on the device at the Electronic Entertainment Expo 2012.
-With the resulting attention of thousands of people suddenly drawn to the Rift, Luckey dropped out of university to focus on it full-time.
+With the resulting attention of thousands of people drawn to the Rift, Luckey dropped out of university to focus on it full-time.

-Luckey also demonstrated the unit to Valve, and received a Kickstarter endorsement from Valve's managing director Gabe Newell, who said, "It looks incredibly exciting.
+Luckey also demonstrated the unit to Valve, and received a Kickstarter endorsement from Valve's president Gabe Newell, who said, "It looks incredibly exciting.
 If anybody is going to tackle this set of hard problems, we think that Palmer is going to do it.
 We strongly encourage you to support this Kickstarter."
-When Luckey launched his Kickstarter campaign for the Oculus Rift, it also contained recorded endorsements from other prominent figures in the game industry, including Cliff Bleszinski, David Helgason, and Michael Abrash.
+When Luckey launched his Kickstarter campaign for the Oculus Rift, it also contained recorded endorsements from other prominent figures in the game industry, including Cliff Bleszinski and Michael Abrash.

 During the Kickstarter campaign, Luckey demonstrated the Rift to gamers and the press at many gaming conventions, including PAX, Gamescom, and QuakeCon 2012.
 The Kickstarter campaign was successful, raising US$2.4 million, or 974% of its original target.
 After raising more than $1 million, Luckey hired Brendan Iribe in August 2012 to be CEO of Oculus.
 Oculus VR expanded, taking on more employees and a larger office space.
 Luckey described his day-to-day process as not having "changed all that much," remaining a "slow plod towards making this thing a reality."
 Luckey continued to work on all aspects of the business, saying, "I have my hands in everything, from product engineering to game development to marketing," Later, he shifted his focus towards virtual reality input hardware, calling it a "pet project" that eventually culminated in the Oculus Touch spatial controller.

 Facebook

 Oculus VR was acquired by Facebook in March 2014 for US$2 billion.
-Although Luckey's share was not made public, Forbes magazine estimated the founder's net worth to be $700 million in 2015.
+Although Luckey's share was not made public, Forbes magazine estimated his net worth to be $700 million in 2015.